ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 happens, IPv6 addresses MUST be encapsulated within [].

-The value of "sources", if present, MUST be a list of strings indicating where updated versions of the list may be aquired.
+The value of "sources", if present, MUST be a list of strings indicating where updated versions of the list may be acquired.
 Each string MUST be a URL {{!RFC3986}} pointing to a list in the format specified here.
 The URI scheme MUST be HTTPS {{!RFC9110}}.